plopeziv/Elixir_Tic_Tac_Toe/README.md

 mix escript.build
 ```

-A succesful build will have teh following prompt.
+A succesful build will have the following prompt.

 ```
 Generated escript elixir_tic_tac_toe with MIX_ENV=dev